Preheat the oven to 190ºC/375ºF/gas 5. Find the largest roasting tin that will fit in your oven.

 To make the polenta, pour 2 litres of water in a large pan and bring it to the boil over a medium heat.
 Slowly pour in the polenta in a steady stream, whisking until incorporated.
 Continue stirring over the heat for 10 minutes, or until it easily comes away from the edge of the pan.

 Stir in the butter and grate in the Parmesan, beating until creamy and adding a splash of water to get it to the right consistency, if needed.

-11. Immediately pour the polenta onto a large board or platter and scatter over a few chunks of stilton.
+Season the polenta to taste, then immediately pour it onto a large board or platter and scatter over a few chunks of Stilton.
 Toss the roasted veg in their cooking juices, then spoon them over the polenta.

 Mostarda di Cremona is a candied fruit preserve which you can buy from Italian delis.